mitre-ace-direct/ace-direct/README.md

 ## acenode

-`acenode` hosts the Redis, MongoDB, MySQL, and application servers.
+`acenode` hosts the Redis, MongoDB, MySQL, and Node.js application servers.
 Log into `acenode.domain.com` and follow the directions below.

 ### Automatic installer for acenode

 > :warning: **This installer assumes that you already installed:**: Asterisk, NGINX, STUN, TURN, Kurento, and Kamailio.

 For convenience, the automatic installer installs all the core components on `acenode`.
-The recommended instance size for `acenode` is `t3a.medium`. `acenode` should not have a public FQDN.
+The recommended instance size for `acenode` is `t3a.medium`. `acenode` should **not** have a public FQDN.

 The automatic installer script is [install.sh](install.sh).
 This script will perform the following on `acenode`:

 * Install prerequisites
-* Install Redis, MongoDB, MySQL, and Node app servers
+* Install Redis, MongoDB, MySQL, and Node.js app servers
 * Populate databases
 * Deploy ACE Direct
 * Perform status checks